internal-page-background-header

 CAPA - Corrective Action Preventive Action

-CAPA requirements are the regulatory demands ensuring a developer has clearly documented procedures for correcting and preventing existing and future nonconformities in their products, processes and quality management systems.
+CAPA requirements are the regulatory demands ensuring a developer has clearly documented procedures for correcting and preventing existing and future nonconformities in their products and processes.

 CE marking - European Conformity Marking